 Since the Investment Manager considers that Environmental, Social and Governance ("ESG") factors can have a material impact on a company's current and future corporate value, ESG considerations will be an integral component of its fundamental bottom-up research.
 The research team routinely evaluate material ESG issues in accordance with an internally established framework.
-For the avoidance of doubt, the Investment Manager does not apply binding ESG criteria nor explicit ESG exclusions and the Fund is not classified as a green or ESG fund, pursuant to the "Circular to management companies of SFC-authorized unit trusts and mutual funds - Green or ESG funds" issued by the SFC on 11 April 2019.
+For the avoidance of doubt, the Investment Manager does not apply binding ESG criteria nor explicit ESG exclusions and the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFC authorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021.